vickys297/app-trendz/README.md

 Android Application for Github Trending Repository

 # Description
-This application developed for listing the trending repository list from the remote(Link bellow).
+This application is developed for listing the trending github repository list from the remote(Link bellow).
 The application supports offline storage.
-User can search for the perticuar project name on search fileds.
+User can search for the particular project name on search fields.
 The app show project details like name, author, built by and simple description.

 # Technical